Castelo-Branco-lab/scCut-Tag_2020/README.md

-# single cell  Cut-Tag 2020 in the mouse brain
+# single cell Cut&Tag  in the mouse brain
 ### Marek Bartosovic
 ### Goncalo Castelo-Branco lab

-This repo contains code needed to generate figures for the paper XY (link doi)
+This repo contains code needed to generate figures for the paper https://www.biorxiv.org/content/10.1101/2020.09.02.279703v1 The code is under development

 ## The analysis is performed in two steps: